Imane-ux/YaTzi-Web-Game/README.md

 *-Game End:*

 The game ends when all score categories are filled for both upper and lower sections.
-The final score is calculated and displayed.
+The final score is calculated and displayed, along with the leaderboard of your top 10 scores, at the end of each round played.

 ### Screenshots